jagdep-singh/incubyte-frontend/README.md

 AI significantly sped up development by acting as a senior reviewer and brainstorming partner.
 All AI-generated suggestions were reviewed, adapted, and manually implemented to ensure correctness, learning, and ownership of the final codebase.

-For every commit where AI assistance was used, proper **co-authorship** was added as required.

 ---
 ## 🌐 Deployment